The Modulor Man is a recurring silhouette in Le Corbusier’s buildings and art. Will Wiles looks back at this phenomenal form

 This system could then be used to provide the measurements for all aspects of design from door handles to entire cities, and Corbusier believed that it could be further applied to industry and mechanics.
-The fundamental "module" of the Modulor is a six-foot man, allegedly based on the usual height of the detectives in the English crime novels Corbusier enjoyed.
+The modulor system had a series of scales and measurements, laid out in a modulor rule.
+The fundamental “module” of the Modulor is a six-foot man, allegedly based on the usual height of the detectives in the English crime novels Corbusier enjoyed.

 Another Modulor Man sketch by Le Corbusier

 This Modulor Man is segmented according the “golden section”, a ratio of approximately 1.61; so the ratio of the total height of the figure to the height to the figure’s navel is 1.61.
 These proportions can be scaled up or down to infinity using a Fibonacci progression.
 In devising this system, Corbusier was joining a 2000-year-old hunt for the mathematical architecture of the universe, a search that had obsessed Pythagoras, Vitruvius and Leonardo Da Vinci.

 The mystical virtues to the system

 Le Corbusier developed the Modulor in 1943, and the first volume of his study on the topic was published in 1950.
 From the monumental concrete creation, Unité d’Habitation in Marseilles (completed 1952) onwards, Corbusier applied the Modulor to his buildings, including the government complexes he built in Chandigarh, India, and his rural retreat, Le Cabanon in the south of France.
 It won widespread praise, and was used by architects and designers including Georges Candilis and Jean Prouvé; no less a figure than Albert Einstein said: “It’s a tool that makes the good easy and the bad difficult.”
 But it was not widely adopted, perhaps because Corbusier wanted to patent the system and earn royalties from buildings built using it.